Z-Alfadl/Module-5-Challenge/README.md

 ## Usage
 ``````````
-1. User can type a task into any text area.
+1. User can type a task into a text area.
 2. Clicking the save button on the right side of an entry saves the task.
+3. The delete button removes the task from the list.
-3. Time slots in future are green, current time in red, and time in the past are grey.
+3. Time slots are color coded based on their relation to the current time of the user.
+    .
+Past time slots are faded grey and new entries are disabled.
+    .
+Current time is highlighted in green.
+    .
+Future time slots are highlighted
 4. Saved entries persist between sessions.
+5. A "Clear All" button is available near the top of the page to quickly remove all entries.